 The process for serving the notice depends on the type of appeal.
 See the relevant legislation to determine the process applicable to your situation.

 Apply for a directions order

-The party with the onus of proof (usually the developer) must apply for a directions order within three months of the notice of appeal or originating application being filed.
+The party with the onus of proof (usually the developer) must apply for a directions order within six weeks of the notice of appeal or originating application being filed.